 Take a moment and think of the word hypnosis.
-If you are like most people, you are likely thinking of a patient sitting on a couch in a dark, quiet room.
+If you are like most people, you are likely thinking of a client sitting on a couch in a dark, quiet room.
 Standing in front of him is a doctor wearing a white coat and swinging a pendulum back and forth.
-He asks the patient to follow the pendulum with his eyes, and repeating the words, “you are getting very sleepy…” Or, maybe you think of your friend up on stage with the hypnotist last year at the county fair.
+He asks the client to follow the pendulum with his eyes, and repeating the words, “you are getting very sleepy…” Or, maybe you think of your friend up on stage with the hypnotist last year at the county fair.
 She made a fool out of herself, doing everything this hypnotist told her to do – in front of a huge crowd, no less.

 Have you ever considered hypnosis as a serious option in your addiction healing?
 Probably not.
 Especially if the above two scenarios are what is triggered with the word.

 Here is a piece of advice: hypnotherapy is something to consider.
 In fact, it is a widely-used method for healing and addiction.
 Let’s explore it in more detail, shall we?